edouardmenayde/iconer/README.md

 # Iconer

-Iconer lets you manager your svg icons without depending on any external service.
+Iconer lets you manager your svg icons without depending on any external service in a simple web interface.
 You just add Iconer as a dev dependency to your project and you can manage your icons.

 ## Installation